vekatze/neut/book/src/ADTs-and-lambdas.md

 You can specify multiple implicit arguments by writing, for example, `[a, b, c, d]`.

+You can also specify the types of implicit arguments by writing, for example, `[a: tau]`.

 ### Memory Behavior

-When calling a constructor, memory for the constructor is allocated.
+When a constructor is called, a memory region for the constructor is allocated.
 The internal representation of things like `MyCons(1, Nil)` is:

 ```neut
 (pointer-to-a, discriminant, 1, pointer-to-Nil) // 4-word tuple